Bullock's oriole: Description

 Adults have a pointed bill with a straight culmen.
 In adult males, the tail is long, square, and jet black.
 All exposed skin is black, as are the claws and bill, though the base of the lower mandible lightens to bluish-gray.

-Adult males are characterized by strongly contrasting orange and black plumage, a black throat patch, and a white wing bar.
+Adult males are characterized by contrasting yellow-orange and black plumage, a black throat patch, and a white wing patch on the wing coverts.
 The underparts, breast, and face are orange or yellow; by contrast, the back, wings, and tail are black.
 A black line extends from each eye to the black crown.
-The wing coverts (feathers not directly used in flight) are fringed white, forming a wing patch.
-Although the tail is mostly black, the outermost three or four rectrices (flight feathers) are tipped orange, forming a "T" shape.
 Adult females, by contrast, have gray-brown upperparts, duller yellow on the breast and underparts, and an olive crown.
 Some females may also have a dark throat patch, similar to (but less extensive than) the one found in adult males; in all cases, females lack the black eye-line present in adult males.
 Females with throat patches are thought to be older individuals.

 Following the general pattern observed among icterids, the overall plumage pattern seen in immature male Bullock's orioles closely resembles that seen in adult females.
 Juveniles resemble adult females, but have darker wings, fresh wing coverts, and a pink or whitish bill.
 Sexual dimorphism is not obvious in juveniles.